palantir/conjure/docs/spec/source_files.md

 [ServiceDefinition]: #servicedefinition
 [TypesDefinition]: #typesdefinition
 [UnionTypeDefinition]: #uniontypedefinition

-Note: All field names in the specification are **case sensitive**.
-In the following description, if a field is not explicitly **REQUIRED** or described with a MUST or SHALL, it can be considered OPTIONAL.

 <!-- This markdown document uses non-breaking dashes '&#8209;' and non-breaking spaces '&nbsp;' to ensure that table rows look nice. -->